Gender Pay Gap Statement 2018

 Sharps Bedrooms is an equal opportunities employer and all employees are encouraged to grow and earn to their full potential.
 There are pay bandings in place in the various arms of this diverse business operation and all employees working in the same bandings will be earning the same rewards.
 Employees in our showrooms network are rewarded beyond their pay banding system by commissions based on individual performance.

-The gender split across Sharps is 51% male and 49% female and this is generally reflected across the four quartiles where the upper middle and lower quartiles have a broadly 50% split.
+The gender split across Sharps is 51% male and 49% female with the lower middle quartile having a broadly 50% split.
 We believe the upper quartile is more male biased because many of our middle and senior field-based installations managers and technical specialists are male, which we believe is a historical gender ratio for the construction workforce nationally.
+There is, however, an improvement in this bias on 2017.

 Sharps recruits all new employees under the same structure across the business and their earnings ability depends upon their success and career progress.